Mozart's nationality: Salzburg

-Mozart was born in Salzburg, which was then the capital of the Prince-Archbishopric of Salzburg, a small, essentially sovereign state.
+Mozart was born in Salzburg, which was then the capital of the Prince-Archbishopric of Salzburg, a small, quasi-sovereign state in the Holy Roman Empire.
 Thus in one sense Mozart's nationality could be said to be "Salzburgian", though English-language biographers do not generally use this term to designate his nationality.

-The Holy Roman Empire
+Holy Roman Empire

-The Archbishopric of Salzburg was but one of more than 300 similarly independent states in the part of Europe that was populated by German speakers.
+The Archbishopric of Salzburg was but one of more than 300 similarly quasi-independent states in the part of Europe that was populated by German speakers.
 Most of these states, Salzburg included, were included in a larger political entity, the Holy Roman Empire.
 The Holy Roman Empire was German in various ways: most of its population was German-speaking, its official full name was the "Holy Roman Empire of the German Nation" (German: Heiliges Römisches Reich Deutscher Nation), it conducted most of its business in German, and one of the titles held by its emperor was "King in Germany."
 Derek Beales adds, "[the emperor] and the Empire were foci of German patriotism.
 Even in Hamburg, Protestant and remote from his court [in Vienna], prayers were regularly said for him and his birthday was celebrated."

-However, although the Holy Roman Empire was largely German, it was hardly a nation state, but only a very loose confederation, the feeble residue of an empire that had been robust centuries earlier.
-According to the Encyclopædia Britannica, the princes whose states comprised the empire "legislated at will, levied taxes, concluded alliances, and waged wars against each other ...
-The imperial Diet meeting in Regensburg had degenerated into a debating society without authority or influence.
-The splendid [imperial] coronation ceremony in Frankfurt am Main could not disguise the fact that the office conferred on its holder little more than prestige."